-During your study abroad period, you should publish at least six journal entries to the SLA 2017 Blog or written notebook (to be posted later).
+During your study abroad period, you should publish at least six journal entries to the SLA 2018 Blog .
 These should be spread out evenly over your time abroad.
 You will also have a pre-departure entry outlining your expectations and a post-program entry reflecting on your learning, equalling a minimum of eight entries.

 In your journal entries, you should reflect on your language learning process and any challenges that you are experiencing in your adaptation to the local culture.
-In your entries, you may wish to consider your use of language learning strategies and how these might be applied with more efficacy.
+You may wish to consider your use of language learning strategies and how these might be applied with more efficacy.
 In addition, you may also choose to reflect on the role your language coursework plays alongside your daily interactions and language use outside of class.

-Please remember that your journal entries will be posted on your SLA Grant blog page and made public.
-Please keep this in mind when you compose your entries.
+Please remember that your journal entries will be posted on the SLA Grant Blog page and made public.
 If you wish to keep a second journal that is private, you are encouraged to do so offline.

 A NOTE ON SAFETY: It is important that you maintain awareness of your safety and security while you are interacting with local community members in the context of these tasks.
 You should never put yourself in a situation that compromises your safety or security in order to complete these tasks.
-If you do not feel comfortable completing any of these tasks for safety or security concerns, you may ignore one or all of them.
-In such cases, you will simply have to limit journaling to your everyday interactions.
+If you do not feel comfortable completing any of these tasks for safety or security concerns, you may choose to disregard those particular tasks.
+In such cases, you will simply limit journaling to your everyday interactions.

 COMMUNITY INTERACTION PROMPTS (SELECT FOUR):

 TASK 3: Identify a local and culturally important holiday about which you would like to learn more.
 Next, locate a tourism office/museum/historical center and ask someone who works there about the historical and cultural significance of the holiday and its origins.
 After you have spoken to someone in an official capacity, ask the same question(s) to a regular citizen.
 Were the two accounts the same/similar?
-Consider the content of the responses and their cultural significance—particularly any differences between the official and lay versions.
+Consider the content of the responses and their cultural significance—particularly any differences between the official and layperson versions.

 TASK 4: Identify two people who are members of a social/ethnic/racial/economic minority in your country of study.
 Ask them about their minority status and how they feel that they are treated by the majority members of the community.
 Note cultural attitudes that influence the treatment of minority communities in your country of study and how these attitudes differ from the US.

-In your final blog post, please respond to each question prompt below (about 100-200 words each).
+In your final blog post, please respond to each prompt below (about 100-200 words each).

-- Where do you go from here?
+- How do you plan to use your language and intercultural competences in the future?
+Where do you go from here?
 How will you maintain, grow and/or apply what you have learned?
-How might you use your SLA Grant experience during the rest of your academic career and post-graduation.
-How will your SLA Grant experience inform you as you move forward academically, personally and professionally?
+How might you use your SLA experience during the rest of your academic career and post-graduation?
+How will your SLA experience inform you as you move forward academically, personally and professionally?